A look at the design, market and legacy of Victorian pottery

 Etruscan Majolica pond lily plate

 It's funny how misidentifications like this take hold.
-We have never seen this design attributed to Holdcroft in any book yet there it is all over eBay!
+I have never seen this design attributed to Holdcroft in any book yet there it is all over eBay!

-We first joined eBay in 1998 and when we saw a listing for something that had an incorrect attribution we would contact the member who listed the piece and offer them the correct attribution.
-Perhaps that can be seen as an act of arrogance on our part–to assume we know more than them–but in fact we were just trying to be helpful.
-More often than not however the response was less than pleasant, sometimes accusing us of trying to undermine the dealer's price.
-Because of this we stopped contacting people to correct them.
+I first joined eBay in 1998 and when I saw a listing for something that had an incorrect attribution I would contact the member who listed the piece and offer them the correct attribution.
+Perhaps that can be seen as an act of arrogance on my part–to assume I knew more than them–but in fact I was just trying to be helpful.
+To a dealer their reputation is more important than any individual sale.
+More often than not however the response was less than pleasant, sometimes accusing me of trying to undermine the dealer's price.
+Because of this I stopped contacting people to correct them.
 People don't like being told they don't know what they're doing, even if it's to their benefit.

 The bottom line is that in this name brand world we live in certain names can make a big difference in the antique business.
 People want reassurance that they are buying the genuine article and are willing to pay a premium for it.
 This is why signatures, and attributions really do matter.